-- Second, employ an individualized approach as each student has unique challenges and gaps in knowledge.
+- First, employ an individualized approach as each student has unique challenges and gaps in knowledge.
 If you need to assess the areas that require remediation be sure to use an assessment tool such as the Good Sensory Learning Reading Assessment

 - Second, the process needs to be fun and engaging.
 Many programs require students to slog through boring lessons, complicated rules, and bland workbook pages.
 Many of these concepts, however, can be enjoyable and motivating when employing mindful memory strategies and games.
 Here are some multisensory materials that can be used with any phonics or Orton-Gillingham program.
 They can be used to strengthen weak areas of cognition Click here for a menu of options.